samloewen/p8105_hw1_scl2160/p8105_hw1_scl2160_markdown.md

 ```

     ## [1] 3 2 1 1 2 1 3 2

+When I take the mean of each variable in my dataframe I can only get the
+mean of ‘norm\_samp’ and ‘log\_vec’, as they are the only numeric
+variables.

+Next I will write a code chunk that applies the as.numeric function to
+the logical, character, and factor variables.

 My logic vector and factor vector were able to be converted to numeric,
 but my character variable was not.